MCLD/greatreadingadventure/docs/index.rst

 This manual is split into several main sections:

 * :ref:`intro-docs` - What is The Great Reading Adventure?
 How does it work?
-* :ref:`install-docs` - downloading and installing The Great Reading Adventure software
+* :ref:`install-docs` - installing and configuring The Great Reading Adventure software
-* :ref:`config-docs` - setting up your reading program
+* :ref:`setup-docs` - setting up your reading programs
 * :ref:`running-docs` - using the GRA day-to-day during your reading program
 * :ref:`howto-docs` - how to perform specific tasks
 * :ref:`technical-docs` - technical documentation